 Career breaks and sabbaticals have finally been gaining steam in countries like the United States, where even as recently as a decade ago they were thought of as career suicide.
-Organizations like Meet, Plan, Go!, which is hosting a nation-wide event in 17 cities across North America on October 18, is at the forefront of these changes, inspiring people who think a career break couldn’t possibly work for them.
+Organizations like Meet, Plan, Go! are at the forefront of these changes, inspiring people who think a career break couldn’t possibly work for them.

-No matter what financial state your country is in, or no matter what your personal situation is at this time, there is always a reason not to embark on a drastic life change like this.
+No matter what your personal situation is at this time, there is always a reason not to embark on a drastic life change like this.
 It’s scary, frightening, and it’s easy to make excuses.
 But if you have ever thought of something like a career break or sabbatical, you need to realize that there will never be a perfect time.
 There’s always an excuse to stay home.
 There’s always a reason not to go.

 When contemplating a drastic lifestyle change like taking a career break to travel the world, people want real-life examples to help make their decision.
 People want to be inspired.
 People want to be reassured that they aren’t crazy.
-That’s why we went out and interviewed 20 career breakers who threw caution to the wind to make their travel dreams come true.
+That’s why we went out and interviewed 20 people who threw caution to the wind and took a sabbatical to make their travel dreams come true.

 But these people didn’t just leave their lives so they could experience the world.
 Many left to find themselves, to seek out a new purpose in life, to be inspired themselves to live the lives that they feel they are meant to live.
 Many of our career breakers were sick of waking up each morning to do something they weren’t passionate about.
 Many were fed up with the status quo.
 With living life the way society deemed it was supposed to be lived instead of how they really wanted to live it.

 The following 20 people (many of which were part of traveling couples or families) demanded change in their lives.
 By taking off to explore the world, each and every one of these people decided enough was enough.
-The group comes from a wide variety of different situations.
 Some hated their jobs and needed a change.
 Some loved their jobs but simply wanted a break.
 Some enjoyed what they did, but they had an empty feeling, knowing that something was missing and life could be better.
 Others were inspired by an event in their lives that had them questioning if this was the life they really wanted to live.

 Reasons to take a career break

 Contrary to popular belief, not all career breakers are burnt out from high-stress, long hour jobs.
-People take a career break for a myriad of reasons, so don’t feel like you have to fall into a certain category in order to take one yourself.
+People take sabbaticals for a myriad of reasons, so don’t feel like you have to fall into a certain category in order to take one yourself.
 The only thing you really need is ambition, a love for travel, and an adventurous spirit.

 Reverend Susan Sparks, a former lawyer turned pastor and comedian, left her job to travel for similar reasons.
 “What motivated me the most was the fear of going back to a career that was the opposite of my heart.
 It took me a while to realize that to be happy, you have to bring all of who you are to what you do.
 My career as a lawyer was more like a masquerade ball than an expression of my gifts.”

 Not all people are completely disenfranchised with their careers though.
-Angela Petitt, who is currently trying to re-enter the work force, took off for different reasons.
+Angela Petitt took off for different reasons.
 “As an avid traveler, I wanted flexibility to see more of the world and the beauty of God’s creation.
 My sabbatical was more of an ‘escape to’ something verses an “escape from” something (i.e. corporate America).”
-Angela runs Sabbatical Escapes and is on the panel for Meet, Plan, Go! in Austin, Texas.
+Angela runs Sabbatical Escapes and has been on the panel for Meet, Plan, Go! in Austin, Texas.

 Henry Biernacki also enjoyed his job before leaving on a trip shortly after college in the late 90’s.
 “I enjoyed each part of what I was doing, but I needed to see more of this world to understand it.
 I began thinking though: Why work to have a way of life, but rather be paid for my way of life?”
 After his initial trip, in which Henri traveled for a year on $3700US, he went back to school to obtain his pilot’s license and now flies for a living.
 He has also written a book about his experiences and continues to travel long-term when he can.

-How a career break can help you do your job better
+How a sabbatical can help you do your job better

 If you end up back at your old job after your career break, you may be surprised at some changes you never would have expected.
 From minor personality conflicts to a spike in confidence, how you handle stress and your job on a daily basis is going to be different than before your trip.

-Diana Edelman worked in PR both before her trip and after.
-She is still at her old career as she tries to break into the travel writing field with her site The Adventures of D, and says, “I don’t take things quite so personally anymore.
+Diana Edelman worked in PR both before her trip and after, though now she is living as an expat in Thailand, runs the site The Adventures of D, and says, “I don’t take things quite so personally anymore.
 I don’t let things stress me out the way they used to.
 When things start to bother me, I sit back, close my eyes, and recall a time during my career break where I struggled, where things seemed difficult, then I compare it to the problem at hand.
 Suddenly, it’s not so bad.
 Taking a career break . . . puts things in perspective.”

 Elaine Masters really enjoyed her job working for a radio station in Alaska, and she was able to work out a sabbatical to take her trip.
 Upon going back to her same job, she “felt so much more confidence about life, myself and people when I returned that it filtered into my work.
 We had many foreign visitors at the station and in the city.
 I now had more in common with them and could relate better.
 It made my work much more interesting and fulfilling.”
 Elaine also runs a website devoted to travel and staying healthy while doing it, called Trip Wellness.